The Dying Death Penalty: Momentum for Repeal is Growing Nationwide

 More and more Americans are concerned that the death penalty is an ineffective, expensive, unfair system that risks executing an innocent person and harms families of murder victims.
 And they are recognizing that these problems can’t be fixed.

-- Maryland tried everything to make the death penalty more accurate: a moratorium, two studies, and the most extensive set of reforms the nation has seen.
+Maryland tried everything to make the death penalty more accurate: a moratorium, two studies, and the most extensive set of reforms the nation has seen.
 The end result was a system that was more complex, more costly, more arbitrary, more agonizing to victims’ families, and it still couldn’t eliminate the risk of executing an innocent person.
 They finally concluded the death penalty is a failure.

 - More than five million people in California voted to end the death penalty in a 2012 ballot initiative.

-Death sentences have plummeted across the country.
+Death sentences and executions have plummeted nationwide

 A majority of Americans prefer alternatives to the death penalty

-- Hundreds of families of murder victims across the country have signed on to say the death penalty’s long and uncertain process harms them and diverts millions from the real needs of homicide survivors.
-A majority of police chiefs also say the death penalty is not an important public safety tool.
+- Hundreds of families of murder victims across the country have signed on to say the death penalty’s long and uncertain process harms them and diverts millions of dollars from services they need to rebuild their lives.

 People from across the political spectrum and from every strata of society are frustrated with the death penalty’s inherent flaws.
 More and more are ready for repeal.
 Are you?
 Join the movement at www.ejusa.org/signup.